Bryan-Giitwa/gr33n37-ip-changer/README.md

 sudo ./ip-changer.sh
 ```

+The script will prompt you for two values.

+## Instructions

-First, enter how long you want to stay on one server before changing the IP.
+1. Enter the duration (in seconds) you want to stay on one server before changing the IP.
-Then, enter how many times to change the IP.
-Enter 0 for unlimited changes.
+2. Enter the duration (in seconds) you want to wait before changing the IP.